If you want to be a better trader, you need to master trading psychology.

-If you’ve spent any time trading, you probably already know that.
-But do you know what do about it?
-Keep reading and you will.
+If you’ve spent any time in the markets, you already know that.
+But do you know what to do about it?

-In this article, you’ll learn tips to help you control your emotions while trading.
-We’ll also cover common mistakes to avoid and seven steps to psychologically prime yourself for the stock market.
+In this post, I’ll give you some tips to help you control your emotions while you’re trading.
+I’ll also cover some common pitfalls to watch for and some steps to take to keep your head in the game.

 Table of Contents